brandonjackson/global-dialogues/analysis_output/GD5/research/sections/section_03_beliefs_about_animal_cognition.md

 ### Question 3.4: Does Knowing More Change How We Feel?
 **Question:** Among respondents who said their perspective was changed "A great deal" by the scientific facts (Q44), which emotion was most commonly selected in Q45 (Curious, Connected, Protective, etc.)?

-**Finding:** Insufficient data to determine emotional responses among those highly impacted.
-Only 8 responses recorded for Q45.
+**Finding:** While we cannot link emotions specifically to those who reported "A great deal" of impact due to aggregated data structure, the overall emotional response distribution shows "Curious" as dominant (59.1%), followed by "Connected" (32.4%) and "Surprised" (25.3%).
+Negative emotions are minimal.

-**Method:** SQL query filtering Q45 responses by those indicating "A great deal" impact in Q44.
+**Method:** SQL query for Q45 emotional responses; unable to filter by Q44 impact levels due to aggregated structure.

-**Details:** The limited response data prevents meaningful analysis of emotional reactions to learning about animal cognition.
-The 8 Q45 responses include various emotions but cannot be reliably linked to impact levels from Q44.
+**Details:** Emotional response distribution from 8 Q45 responses:
+- Curious: 59.1%
+- Connected: 32.4%
+- Surprised: 25.3%
+- Protective: 15.5%
+- Unchanged: 12.2%
+- Skeptical: 3.3%
+- Other: 1.8%
+- Unsettled: 1.1%

+The dominance of curiosity and connection suggests positive emotional engagement with animal cognition facts, though individual-level correlation with impact cannot be established.

 ### Question 3.5: Importance of "Umwelt"
 **Question:** How important do people think it is to understand animal perceptual worlds (Q50)?
 Does this correlate with how often they have tried to imagine it themselves (Q48)?